 NOAA-Funded Helicopter Tool Tracks Shifting Sands

-New technology approach, funded through a coastal management grant, provides information helpful for addressing an annual $3 million problem associated with sand movement and resulting dredging needs.
+The Takeaway: New technology approach, funded through a coastal management grant, provides information helpful for addressing an annual $3 million problem associated with sand movement and resulting dredging needs.

 A helicopter equipped with an electromagnetic surveying device addresses a $3 million annual problem in Illinois that causes sand on Lake Michigan beaches to shrink dramatically while other coastal and marine areas are choked with sand.